-Fig. 14: The process and cycle of game testing methods
+Fig. 14: Process and cycle of game testing methods

-Launch phase consists of releasing the game and supporting activities.
+Launch phase: Launch phase consists of releasing the game and supporting activities.
 This is the phase when the game is ready for presentation to the audience and in this case, ready for presentation to the assessor at the end of the next semester.
 By this time, the game will need to be completed and run smoothly from start to end.
-This is a must to create a great first impression (Yu et al., 2014) to the audiences.
+This is a must, to create a great first impression to the audiences.
 Maintenance phase includes bug fixing and upgrades development.
 Last but not least, the maintenance phase which is more towards the future planning in a long term.
-This planning is importance to ensure the project longevity towards the next generation to continue on the project.
-In this phase, any bug that arises alongside the games release need to be fixed (DiSalvo et al., 2009) and the content of the game needs to be upgraded and added regularly.
+This planning is importance to ensure the project longevity towards the next generation to continues on the project.
+In this phase, any bug that arises alongside the games release need to be fixed and the content of the game needs to be upgraded and added regularly.
 More commonly known as expansion packs, this kind of thing is commonly done by lots of developer.